 You are Making a Difference by Funding Promising Research

-Over the years, donors, riders, and sponsors of Pedal-with-Pete have funded promising clinical research through our grants to research centers across the country, including Nationwide Children’s Hospital in Columbus, Ohio and the Case Western University in cooperation with the Cleveland Clinic.
+Over the years, donors, riders, walkers, volunteers, and sponsors of Pedal-with-Pete have funded promising clinical research through our grants to research centers across the country and around the world, including Nationwide Children’s Hospital in Columbus, Ohio and the Case Western University in cooperation with the Cleveland Clinic.

-With dollars raised in 2014 we were able to make grants for these three worthy research projects:
+With dollars raised in 2015 we were able to make grants for these four worthy research projects:

 All this research you fund helps kick off ground-breaking work that can lead to treatments and quality-of-life changes that allow children and adults with CP to better reach their full potential.
 Thank you so much for your support!